Why do farang English teachers in Thailand accept low salaries?

 Low self-esteem often means low salaries in Thailand

-Finally, when you throw in the low self-esteem some of these men have (you’d kind of have to think poorly of yourself to be boffing prostitutes on a regular basis, I would say), it’s no wonder they think earning 35,000 baht a month is all they are worth.
+Finally, when you throw in the low self-esteem some of these men seem to have, it is maybe no wonder they think earning 35,000 baht a month is all they are worth.

 And the Thai government certainly doesn’t give you one.